AutoGIS-2017/Exercise-4/README.md

     - pt_r_tt
     - car_r

- - Join the accessibility data files one by one with the Polygon grid and visualize them using the classification methods that we went through in the [lesson materials](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html).
-You can either:
+ - Join the accessibility data files one by one with the Polygon grid and visualize the **classified** travel times (Public transport AND Car) of at least one of the shopping centers using the classification methods that we went through in the [lesson materials](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html).
+You need to classify the data into a new column in your GeoDataFrame.
+For classification, you can either:

     - Use the [common classifiers from pysal](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html#classification-based-on-common-classifiers)

     - Or create your own [custom classifier](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html#creating-a-custom-classifier).
 If you create your own, remember to document it well how it works!
 Write a general description of it and comment your code as well.

- - Upload the maps you have visualized into your own Exercise 4 repository (they don't need to be pretty).
+ - Upload the map(s) you have visualized into your own Exercise 4 repository (they don't need to be pretty).
+If visualizing takes for ever (as computer instance can be a bit slow), it is enough that you visualize only one map using plotting in Geopandas.
+If it is really slow, you can do the visualization also using the QuantumGIS in the computer instance or even ArcGIS in the GIS-lab (then you need to save the data as shapefiles and upload it to GitHub and download again to the local computer.

 ## Problem 2: Calculate and visualize the dominance areas of shopping centers

+In this problem, the aim is to define the dominance area for each of those shopping centers based on

 ## Problem 3 (optional): How many people live under the dominance area of each shopping centers?